-While limited, this AI still provides multiple information management benefits – it lets organizations streamline their information management processes while reducing storage, increasing security, and delivering faster and more effective searches for content and information.
+While limited, this AI still provides multiple information management benefits – it lets organizations streamline their information management processes while reducing storage, increasing information security, and delivering faster and more effective searches for content and information.

 As the volume and variety of content and metadata being stored by organizations continues to explode, so too does the demand for more sophisticated and detailed AI.
 This is another area where Nuxeo is on the leading edge of innovation.

 Unlike other services in the market, Nuxeo Insight allows users to train their own custom AI models using business-specific data sets.
 This next generation AI service is capable of stacking a seemingly endless number of classifiers against an individual piece of content to provide significantly more in-depth, sophisticated metadata descriptions.

 Suppose NBC was using Nuxeo to manage its video files of Saturday Night Live (SNL).
 With Generic AI, a skit with comedian Adam Sandler that originally aired in 1995 would be labeled with the exact same metadata label as video from his return to the show nearly 25 years later.
 The metadata only says “it’s Adam Sandler on SNL.”